Parmesan Garlic Sauce and Wings

 Tools You’ll Need

-• There’s just 1 simple step to this sauce, mix all of the ingredients with a whisk until smooth and well combined.
+There’s just 1 simple step to this quick parmesan garlic sauce: mix all of the ingredients with a whisk until smooth and well combined.
 Taste and adjust ingredients as desired.
 Store in the refrigerator until ready to serve.

-• Since wings are the most requested food with this sauce, here are the methods we use for wing making.
-For each method below, you’ll want to dry the wings well, sprinkle with baking powder and your favorite wing seasoning and allow them to rest in the fridge for at least an hour before cooking.
+Since wings are the most requested food with parmesan garlic sauce, here are the methods we use for wing-making.
+For each method below, you’ll want to dry the wings well, sprinkle them with baking powder and your favorite wing seasoning and allow them to rest in the fridge for at least an hour before cooking.
 This will help them develop a crispy crust.
 The minimum safe internal temperature for wings is 165°F, but we prefer between 170-175°F. Toss wings in your desired sauces once complete.

-• Air Fry: Spray the air fryer basket first with olive oil.
+Yes!
+Spray the air fryer basket first with olive oil.
 Air fry the seasoned wings in a preheated air fryer at 380°F for 15 minutes.
-Turn the wings, spritz with olive oil, and air fry an additional 10-15 minutes.
+Turn the wings, spritz them with olive oil, and air fry for an additional 10-15 minutes.

-• Baked: Place the seasoned wings on an olive oil brushed wire rack.
+Place the seasoned wings on an olive oil-brushed wire rack.
 Spritz the tops of the wings with olive oil and bake at 400°F for 35-40 minutes, turning halfway through.

-• Grilled or Rotisserie: Preheat the grill to 375°F. Add the seasoned chicken wings to a grill grate or rotisserie basket and grill 15-20 minutes.
+Preheat the grill to 375°F. Add the seasoned chicken wings to a grill grate or rotisserie basket and grill for 15-20 minutes.
 Increase the temperature to 425°F and cook an additional 5-10 minutes or until the skin is crispy and the internal temperature is above 165°F.

 More Recipes Like This